Benefits of a testamentary trust

 If you're considering a testamentary trust, you may wish to:

-1. Review your current will and identify whether a testamentary trust arrangement would benefit your family situation
+1. People often review their current will and consider whether a testamentary trust arrangement might suit their family situation

-2. List the assets you plan to leave and consider who should manage them
+2. People often note the assets they plan to leave and reflect on who might manage them

-3. Identify potential trustees and discuss their willingness and ability to take on the role
+3. People often think about potential trustees and their willingness and ability to take on the role

-4. Think about the tax implications and whether a structured trust approach could provide tax benefits
+4. People often reflect on the tax implications and whether a structured trust approach might provide tax benefits

-5. Note any family circumstances that require special protection or careful management of inheritance
+5. People often reflect on any family circumstances that may require special protection or careful management of inheritance

-6. Gather information about estate planning options and how different structures work in Australia
+6. People often seek information about estate planning options and how different structures work in Australia

-7. If proceeding with a will that includes a testamentary trust, ensure the language is clear and legally compliant.
+7. Where a will includes a testamentary trust, the language is generally clear and legally compliant.

 How LawConnect can help

-Understanding how a testamentary trust works, what it costs to set one up, and whether it's right for your family can feel overwhelming.
-Many people need clarity on the tax benefits, the trustee's role, and how to protect their loved ones effectively.
+How a testamentary trust works, what it costs to set one up, and whether it suits a particular family can feel overwhelming to many people.
+Many people seek clarity on the tax benefits, the trustee's role, and the ways assets and loved ones may be protected.

 LawConnect provides personalised legal information through our AI legal assistant.
-You can ask questions about testamentary trusts, how they compare to other estate planning tools, or what factors you should consider for your situation.
+People can ask questions about testamentary trusts, how they compare to other estate planning tools, or the factors that may be relevant to their situation.
 The AI helps you understand general legal information and the range of options that may be available to you.

 Only a licensed lawyer can provide legal advice specific to your circumstances and help you draft a testamentary trust that reflects your wishes and protects your family's interests.
 If you'd like professional guidance, we can connect you with experienced estate planning lawyers who can review your situation and provide tailored legal advice.